dancfc84/Project_1/readme.md

 - When a piece is spawned at the top of the grid which overlaps another piece the game ends

+## Known Errors or Bugs

+- When a key was pressed my game registered multiple key presses instead of just one, this would cause the shape to move or rotate too fast.
+I added a workaround which allowed only one register per press, however, this took away the ability to hold the down a button and let the shape move in that direction at speed.

+## Wins

+- Deepened my understanding of JavaScript and the DOM
+- Learnt how to make webpages responsive
+- Gained experience in programmatical thinking and logical problem solving

 ## Screenshots of Final Product